Skip to main content

 Machinability and Grindability

-Due to its high vanadium carbide content, the machinability and grindability of S90V will be slightly more difficult than that of D2 or 440C.
+Due to its high vanadium carbide content, the machinability and grindability of CPM® S90V will be slightly more difficult than that of D-2 or 440C ESR.
 Similar grinding equipment and practices are acceptable.
 SG type alumina wheels or CBN wheels have generally given the best performance with the CPM® steels.

 Niagara Specialty Metals | 12600 Clarence Center Road, Akron, NY 14001